Back to California

 What This Bill Does

-• Requires the CEA to give its yearly report to the Senate Committee on Insurance and the Assembly Committee on Insurance.
+• Requires the California Earthquake Authority (CEA) to give its yearly report to both Senate Committee on Insurance and Assembly Committee on Insurance.

-• Specifies that the certified examination of the CEA's finances must be posted on their website.
+• Specifies that the CEA must post a certified examination of its financial operations on its website.

 Who It Names or Affects